 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing the roles that faculty play in overseeing the school's academic programs, as well as any limits to these roles.
 It might also describe the roles that faculty play in setting admissions criteria and admitting students, and in setting graduation criteria and recommending students for graduation (citing documents and giving examples of recent practices as appropriate).
 It might also describe the role of faculty in hiring, evaluating, promoting faculty (citing documents and giving examples of recent practices as appropriate).
+It might also describe the role of sappropriate).
 The self-study might reflect on how these practices relate to the school's overall understanding of shared governance, and also discuss any difficulties in implementing this aspect of shared governance.
 See also Standard 8.1.